 Punctures are the most common mechanical, so at a bare minimum, carry everything you need to fix a flat tire.
 A good multitool can handle nearly everything else.

-Much like exploring the polar ice caps, winter riding is much easier when you can share it with others.
+Much like exploring the polar ice caps, winter riding is much easier when you aren't alone.
 If you’re able to convince your buddies to kit up and go outside with you, it can transform a tough solo slog into a fun and memorable adventure.
 But not every rider has a gaggle of like-minded cycling geeks ready to suffer in the cold.
 If that’s the case, turn to the virtual world.
 Search social media for winter group rides, and you are sure to find local riders who are just as crazy as you.

 Also, you don’t necessarily need to ride with people in person.
 Strava is actually one of the best winter riding tools.
 You can join Strava clubs and cycling challenges that will keep you stoked to ride all year round.
 Seeing other riders put up miles and getting kudos for chilly rides is great motivation to get off the couch and go outside.

 Sometimes, no matter how tough you are, or how well you prepare, it just gets too cold and miserable to ride outdoors.
 On days like this, it’s nice to have the option to ride on an indoor trainer.
 You might hate the idea of riding a stationary bike, but it can help you maintain your fitness and provide a nice change of pace (good trainer gear can improve the experience too).
 When the weather gets bikeable again, you’ll be fit and stoked to go back outside.